Journalist sues Congress for Jan. 6 Capitol riot surveillance videos

 The suit, filed Wednesday by the nonprofit law firm National Security Counselors on behalf of freelance journalist Shawn Musgrave, could have major effects on laws governing what information the legislature is required to make public.

-The lawsuit states that Mr. Musgraves’ request for the videos was denied by the U.S. Capitol Police (USCP) because the police claim the footage is not a public record subject to the common law right of access to public records.
+The lawsuit states that Mr. Musgrave‘s request for the videos was denied by the U.S. Capitol Police (USCP) because the police claim the footage is not a public record subject to the common law right of access to public records.

 The California-based journalist, however, argues the videos are indeed public records subject to the law because the surveillance tapes are being used to prosecute those who participated in the riot.